voniersa/sudokusolver/README.md

 The class RowChecker checks for differences of the content from the individually rows.

 ### StartPage
-The StartPage solves the Sudoku.
+The StartPage solves the Sudoku with a backtracking-algorithm.

 ### StartProjector
 The StartProjector builds the html-Template.